Prostatitis glossary: Prostatitis & Prostate Disorders

 Anal: Pertaining to the anus.

-Autoimmune Disease: A disease caused by the body's protective mechanism becoming confused and attacking a part of the body, which is not an invader.
+Autoimmune Disease: A disease caused by the body's protective mechanism becoming confused and attacking a part of the body that is not an invader.

 Benign: Not malignant; noncancerous; benign growths do not generally spread to other organs or come back when they are removed.